 This would allow you to lower your interest rate, which can help save money and (hopefully!) become debt-free in a timely manner.
 Sounds perfect, doesn’t it?
 Even though there are cost-saving benefits, this strategy can be risky for federal student loan borrowers.

 This depends on your situation.
 If you have student loans and want to save money on interest by refinancing, you need to first evaluate your current financial situation.

+Crunch numbers with this student loan refinance calculator and see what your savings could be.
 You should also research what protections you will lose to determine if it’s worth the risk.